 Winter (December to February) and summer (June to August) are less favorable for trekking to Everest Base Camp.
 Winter brings harsh cold, with temperatures plunging well below freezing, often making the trek extremely challenging due to snow and ice on the trails.
 The risk of avalanches and extreme cold can pose serious risks, and the trek may be less accessible.
-Conversely, summer is the monsoon season, characterized by heavy rains and an increased risk of landslides.
+Conversely, summer is the monsoon season, characterized by heavy rains and increased risk of landslides.
 The trails become muddy and slippery, and visibility can be poor due to frequent cloud cover and rain, making trekking conditions less ideal.

 In summary, the best times to trek to Everest Base Camp are during the spring and autumn seasons when the weather conditions are most favorable for a safe and enjoyable experience.
 Understanding these seasonal variations allows trekkers to plan accordingly, ensuring they are prepared for the challenges and rewards of this remarkable journey.